‘Be Yourself’ is the Best MBA Advice

 One of the most common fears among applicants is the pressure to “fit” a particular profile to get accepted into an M7 school.
 Many applicants feel they need to match a specific mold—whether that means having a certain level of leadership experience, academic performance, or professional success.

-However, top business schools, especially those in the M7 group, are not looking for a homogenous class of applicants.
-Instead, they focus on creating a diverse cohort where students can share different strengths, skills, and perspectives.
+However, top business schools, especially those in the M7 group, are not looking for a homogeneous class of applicants.
+Instead, they focus on creating a diverse cohort in which students can share their strengths, skills, and perspectives.

 That’s why the best MBA advice is to remember that your application should reflect who you are—not who you think they want you to be.
 The admissions committees want candidates who will enhance the classroom dynamic, whether you’re a strong verbal communicator or prefer to contribute thoughtfully in small group settings.